 I gave the business integrity people (bip) a small triple bottom line header as the argument for that kind of line is between profitable and when.
 Why does ten energy company failures in the UK exhibit the perils of privatization, and how did a software problem collapse a Boeing fleet, and who is it that wants teenagers to vape until addicted and what about the asbestos in their make-up products?
 Some of the good news is about more pension funds selling off tobacco stocks despite this strategy.
 Antibiotic resistance is identified as a significant threat to humankind, while documentation of medical insurance company failures to provide mental health services continues.
 The message of climate change is resonating with the young based on the premise that it is the quality of their lives on the line.
 It is a business issue because they can organize for or against a business within hours.
 Power is moving toward the consumer.
 The health of Lake Erie will affect every business along with its shores as the Ohio Supreme Court has given it legal rights.

-As an introduction to the organizations that pay the most attention, I cannot help but wonder, will next months summary of the think tanks be completely different just because I focus on the think-tanks or will it be developmental in some way?
-Will next month’s tweets on issues be little more than a set of episodic statements to build a constituency or have more depth?
-More positively, these organizations represent disciplined teams.
+The next few months April, June and July 20 20will take a look at these organizations a year later because we depend on them to pay the most attention.
+Currently they remain groups of people using their special lens on issues.
+I cannot help but wonder, will the month’s summary of the think tanks and all the rest of them a whole year later be completely different?
+Will the focus on a global health be more developmental?
+Will tweets on issues be little more than a set of episodic statements to build a constituency or might they have more depth?
+These organizations represent disciplined teams.
 They are weaving threads for a common fabric to wrap over our shoulders like the atmosphere.

 The GHG threat is growing into a public certainty; this fine cape over the shoulders of policy may force a broad consensus on resilience and mitigation.
-The earth’s temperature has increased steadily since the industrial revolution, and the science suggests as strongly as science is able that this “steadiness” will advance to intolerable threat levels exacerbated by poor planning.
+The viral pandemic threat raises the earth’s temperature in a different way.
+The science suggests as strongly as science is able in a world designed by lawyers and economists that the “steadiness” in the indicators of global temperature and viral challenges can reach intolerable threat levels that can only be exacerbated by poor planning.